 Proponents of this theory believe that discovery learning:

 - promotes autonomy, responsibility, independence

-- the development of creativity and problem solving skills.
+- develops creativity and problem solving skills.

-- creation of cognitive overload
+- creates cognitive overload

-- potential misconceptions
+- may result in potential misconceptions

 - Bruner, J. S. (1961).
 The act of discovery.
 Harvard educational review.

 - Bruner, J. S. (2009).
 The process of education.
 Harvard University Press.